serge-sans-paille/pythran-stories/content/2016-12-10-pythran-typing.rst

 issues comes with overloaded functions.
 Consider the ``map`` functions: it has a varying number of parameters, and for a given number of parameters, two possible overloads exist, the first argument being ``None`` or a ``Callable``).
-Some extra stuff are not as critical but also important: it's not possibly to infer implicit option types (the one that comes with usage of ``None``).
-Ocaml uses ``Some`` as a counterpart of ``None`` to handling this issue. but there's no such hint in Python (and we don't want to introduce one).
+Some extra stuff are not as critical but also important: it's not possible to infer implicit option types (the one that comes with usage of ``None``).
+Ocaml uses ``Some`` as a counterpart of ``None`` to handle this issue. but there's no such hint in Python (and we don't want to introduce one).

 Still, the whole subject of typing is reaaaaaalllllly difficult, and I wanted